Comparison of analog and digital recording: Quantization

 bit channel."
-DVD-Audio and most modern professional recording equipment allows for samples of 24 bits.
+DVD-Audio and most modern professional recording equipment allow for samples of 24 bits.

 Analog systems do not necessarily have discrete digital levels in which the signal is encoded.
-Consequently, the accuracy to which the original signal can be preserved is instead limited by the intrinsic noise-floor and maximum signal level of the media and the playback equipment.
+Consequently, the accuracy to which the original signal can be preserved is instead limited by the intrinsic noise floor and maximum signal level of the media and the playback equipment.

 Quantization in analog media

 Since analog media is composed of molecules, the smallest microscopic structure represents the smallest quantization unit of the recorded signal.
 Natural dithering processes, like random thermal movements of molecules, the nonzero size of the reading instrument, and other averaging effects, make the practical limit larger than that of the smallest molecular structural feature.
-A theoretical LP composed of perfect diamond, with a groove size of 8 micron and a feature size of 0.5 nanometer, has a quantization that is similar to a 16-bit digital sample.
+A theoretical LP composed of perfect diamond, with a groove size of 8 microns and a feature size of 0.5 nanometers, has a quantization that is similar to a 16-bit digital sample.